mevdschee/php-crud-api/README.md

 - "dbAuth": Support for "Database Authentication"
 - "jwtAuth": Support for "JWT Authentication"
 - "basicAuth": Support for "Basic Authentication"
+- "reconnect": Reconnect to the database with different parameters
 - "authorization": Restrict access to certain tables or columns
 - "validation": Return input validation errors for custom rules
 - "ipAddress": Fill a protected field with the IP address on create